-Every summer, Australia experiences devastating bush fires that scar the land and leave a lasting impact on many lives.
-Whilst education programs that focus on prevention and what to do during a bush fire are promoted every summer, the incidence of bush fires continues to increase.
-The increase can be linked to rising temperatures and population growth that has created urban sprawl.
+Every bushfire season, Australia experiences devastating fires that scar the landscape and leave a lasting impact on many lives.
+Whilst education programs that focus on prevention and what to do during a bushfire are promoted every summer, the incidence of bushfires continues to increase.
+The increase can be linked to rising temperatures and changing climate conditions.

-The devastating effects of fires come in many forms.
-Just the total monetary cost of fires over the past 90 years, in today’s dollar terms, adds up to almost $7 billion; almost half of that was caused by bush fires that occurred in the past 13 years.
-According to news.com.au, bush fires in Australia “are almost twenty times more deadly and eighty times more destructive than a century ago.”
+The devastating effects of bushfires come in many forms and have a long lasting impact.
+Just the monetary cost of bushfires in NSW is expected to reach 100 million dollars in the next 50 years according the Climate Council.
+News.com.au reported that bush fires in Australia “are almost twenty times more deadly and eighty times more destructive than a century ago”.

-Luckily, there are certain precautions that can be taken to reduce the risk of losing everything during a bush fire threat.
-Here is a list of things to do to help you prepare for bush fire season.
+There are precautions that can be taken to reduce the risk of bushfire threat.
+Here’s a list of things to do to help you prepare for bushfire season.

-Many councils have maps available on their website that identify areas at high risk of bush fire.
-Check if your property falls into one of these areas as you may need to take additional precautions, and make sure you are on any alert lists that the authorities use during emergencies.
+Many councils have maps available on their website that identify areas at high risk of bushfire.
+Check if your property falls into one of these areas as you may need to take additional precautions.
+You can also make sure you’re on any available alert lists that authorities use during emergencies.

-These free comprehensive documents will teach you and your family how to prepare, act and survive in the event of a fire.
+These free Bush Fire Survival Plans will help you and your family how to prepare, act and survive in the event of a fire.
 It includes life saving tips, including how and when to make the decision to vacate your property if there are any signs of fire, or when the fire danger rating is extreme or catastrophic, and your home is not built to withstand a fire.

-Monitor each state’s fire alert maps for the latest updates.
+Monitor each state’s fire alert maps for the latest updates here:

 If you have a static water supply like a pool, dam or water tank you can install a SWS sign out the front of your home to alert authorities to an additional water supply that may be used to help fight a fire.